ministryofjustice/laa-apply-for-criminal-legal-aid/README.md

 ### Continuous integration and delivery

-The application is setup to trigger tests on every pull request and, in addition, to build and release to staging automatically on merge to `main` branch.
+The application is setup to trigger tests on every pull request and, in addition, to build and release to staging and preprod automatically on merge to `main` branch.
 Release to production will need to be approved manually.

 All this is done through **github actions**.